 This page provides information, tools, and resources about the definition of a clinical trial.
 Correctly identifying whether a study is considered by NIH to be a clinical trial is crucial to how you will:

-- Select the right NIH funding opportunity announcement for your research study
+- Select the right NIH funding opportunity for your research study

-- Write the research strategy and human subjects sections of your grant application and contact proposal
+- Write the research strategy and human subjects sections of your grant application and contract proposal

 - Comply with appropriate policies and regulations, including registration and reporting in ClinicalTrials.gov